 Development of a new campus for one of the UK’s largest independent schools, situated within 80 acres of rural land to provide state of the art facilities for more than 1,200 boys and girls aged 3-18.
 The new campus provides a 21,000m2 main academic building, a separate sports centre and a wide range of outdoor facilities.

+The shape of the building was designed to emphasise the landscape.
+The two-storey main school building was located at a low point of the site topography to minimise its impact.
+Elevations were punctuated with landscaped courtyards.
 By identifying the existing landscape assets and understanding the wider landscape context, we were able to propose a solution to enhance the development and enable it to be harmoniously integrated into the wider landscape setting.

 Our design saw significant existing trees and woodlands retained, providing a mature landscape setting for the new campus.
 In addition, over 800 new trees were added.
 The new landscape provides an educational resource as well as further enhancement to the site’s biodiversity.